ruim-jlu/ruim-jlu-site/content/authors/ruim/_index.md

 Before that, Rui got his MSc and BSc from School of Mathematics, Jilin University.

 Rui has extensive backgrounds in both academia and industry.
 During his PhD, Rui has published several papers in Siggraph/Siggraph Asia, the most prestigious conference in computer graphics.
-After graduation, Rui gained his industrial research experience (with three US patents granted) in the AI-focused start-up company and also the big tech giant (Huawei Canada), working on the state-of-the-art AI algorithms and their applications.
+After graduation, Rui gained his industrial research experience in the AI-focused start-up company and also the big tech giant (Huawei Canada), working on the state-of-the-art AI algorithms and their applications.
 Rui has wide collaborations with talented researchers from top universities (Stanford, SFU, Tsinghua etc.) and companies (Adobe, Microsoft, Google etc.).
 He also has close connections with researchers in Huawei, ByteDance and Alibaba etc.